 In addition to the Spanish language course-work, students can choose from elective courses taught in English (i.e., US/Chilean Business, Intercultural Relations and Communications or Economic History of Latin America) or taught in Spanish (i.e., Current Events in Latin America, Latin American Literature or Latin America on Film).
 Such course-work can substitute for general education requirements at Valpo, upon approval from an academic advisor.

 Students have the opportunity to participate in the International Volunteer Program, where students are placed with an organization or service-learning project in the Viña del Mar or Valparaíso region.
 This is an excellent opportunity for students looking to enhance their language skills and gain experience.

 Independent study can always be arranged with Valpo faculty.
 Contact your advisor for details.

-The dates for Fall 2017 and Academic Year 2017-2018 in Viña del Mar, Chile are not yet determined.
+The dates for Spring Semester of 2018 in Viña del Mar, Chile are not yet determined.
 Dates listed serve as an estimate and official date information will be shared, typically in the official acceptance from the host.

 Application Requirements and Deadlines

 Students whose program interests include both Spanish and Latin American studies may apply to participate in an exchange program in Chile.
 Intermediate Spanish skills (Spanish 204 or its equivalent, minimally), sophomore standing with a minimum grade point average of 3.0 or better, and approval of the Spanish section are required.
 Almost all Valpo students can study abroad in Chile without delaying graduation IF they plan carefully with their academic advisor.

 The deadline to apply for the Spring Semester of 2018 is October 1st.
 After the deadline, the Office of International Programs study abroad staff will review applications.
 Once a decision has been made, applicants will be notified via their Valpo e-mail.